Cooperative Agreement | Local Improvement District | Private Contractor

 The Washington County Board of Commissioners votes to create an LID through this process:

 During the meeting, we explain the work needed, give a cost estimate and present other funding options.
-Then you and your neighbors can decide if you want to move forward.
+Then you and your neighbors decide if you want to move forward.
 If you don’t move forward, the road can’t be considered for an LID for another five years.

 You will circulate a petition in your neighborhood.
 We will create a required information sheet with details about the proposed improvements.
 At least 51% of affected property owners need to sign the petition to move forward.
 Only one person from each property is allowed to sign.
 Even if a person owns several properties, they can only sign once.